 The San Jacinto Mountain Community Center DBA Idyllwild Community Center is a private nonprofit organization established in 1999 to provide recreational opportunities to mountain residents and visitors.
-The SJMCC is governed by a board of six local residents: Tony Allen, Janice Lyle, Robert Priefer, Wendy Read, Chris Singer Perreault, and Barry Wallace.
+The SJMCC is governed by a board of seven local residents: Tony Allen, Janice Lyle, Chris Singer Perreault, Robert Priefer, Wendy Read, Terry Shirley, and Barry Wallace.
 There are three committees of the board: The Building Capital Campaign Committee, CSA 36 Management Committee, and the Design Committee.
 Information about community members involved in the SJMCC can be found on our website.

 What is the ICC project?

 The Idyllwild Community Center project is an effort to build amenities on the SJMCC site in downtown Idyllwild.
-Currently the five-acre site includes a children’s playground, a par course for exercise, pickle ball courts and a basketball court on a cement pad.
-A skate park and dog park managed by the SJMCC are adjacent on the Idyllwild Pines Camp property.
+Currently the five-acre site which includes a children’s playground and a par course for exercise is closed while site development for the new project is underway.
+A pickleball court, skate park, and dog park managed by the SJMCC are adjacent on the Idyllwild Pines Camp property.
 Building a community center building has been a goal for more than 15 years.

 The Idyllwild Community Center worked through the county review process to obtain a conditional use permit for the development of its Idyllwild property to provide recreation to mountain residents.
 This was a two-year process that included 10+ reports on all facets of the development from water issues to oak tree mitigation.
-The Idyllwild Community Center project achieved a recommendation from the county’s planning department to move forward December 7, 2016 and from the Board of Supervisors on January 17, 2017.
-Construction on Phase 1 (site development and amphitheater) can begin and the current timeline for completion of Phase 1 is summer 2018.
+The Idyllwild Community Center project achieved a recommendation from the county’s planning department to move forward on December 7, 2016 and from the Board of Supervisors on January 17, 2017.
+Following the complex effort of meeting 100 required conditions to pull the grading permit, construction on Phase 1 (site development and amphitheater) began in May 2018 and completion of Phase 1 is projected for summer 2019.

 What is the timeline for Phase 1 and Phase 2?